Michigan lands ESPN 300 defensive end Moore

 Michigan added a commitment from ESPN 300 defensive end Derrick Moore on Wednesday.

 Moore is the No. 23 ranked prospect overall and chose the Wolverines over Ole Miss.
-Moore is a 6-foot-4, 250-pound prospect from St. Frances Academy in Baltimore, Maryland, who was committed to Oklahoma, until he decommitted on Nov.
+Moore is a 6-foot-4, 250-pound prospect from St. Frances Academy in Baltimore, who was committed to Oklahoma until he decommitted on Nov.
 29 after Lincoln Riley left for USC.

-The Wolverines lost a commitment from three-star defensive end Ethan Burke earlier in the day when Burke flipped to Texas, making the addition of Moore, who is the No. 3 defensive end in the class, even more significant.
+The Wolverines lost a commitment from three-star defensive end Ethan Burke earlier in the day when he flipped to Texas, making the addition of Moore, the No. 3 player at the position in the 2022 class, even more significant.

 Michigan will lose a lot of production along its defensive line after this season with Heisman runner-up Aidan Hutchinson moving on to the NFL.

-The Wolverines also added ESPN 300 safety Keon Sabb on Wednesday, the No. 141 prospect overall.
-Sabb had been committed to Clemson, but decommitted when defensive coordinator Brent Venables left to take the head coaching position at Oklahoma.
+The Wolverines on Wednesday also added ESPN 300 safety Keon Sabb, the No. 141 prospect overall.
+Sabb had been committed to Clemson, but decommitted when defensive coordinator Brent Venables left to take the head-coaching position at Oklahoma.